Readers’ Theatre

 The content of Readers’ Theatre pieces may be dramatic and serious in nature, or sentimental and touching, but they also may be humorous.
 In fact, this style of forensic competition is ideally designed for entertaining through humor.
 Students should select pieces that are appropriate for them.
 Considerations for selecting a Readers’ Theatre piece should include the students’ ages, maturity, and the ethos of Lutheran Schools.

 No costumes are allowed; students are encouraged to dress in a color theme (all black, all blue jackets, etc.).
 Dressing in school “bling” (sweatshirts, T-shirts, etc. with school logo/mascot etc., special school L.E.S.T.
 Northwest apparel) is another encouraged option.
 Readers may move no further than three feet from their original position.
 This includes turning; a common technique in Readers’ Theatre is having readers turn their back to the judges/audience when not in the scene.
 Readers may not touch each other.
 Upper body gestures are allowed, and facial expressions are essential (although intentional lack of expression may have its place).
 No props may be used.
 Sound effects are limited to those sounds that performers may make with their own bodies, scripts or stands.
 Different styles exist for Readers’ Theatre.
-Judges shall attempt not to penalize competitors for their choice of presentation style.
+Adjudicators shall attempt not to penalize competitors for their choice of presentation style.

 Readers’ Theatre is an audience-focused interpretive event.
 At no time are readers to make eye contact with each other.
 Rather, they should look out toward the audience, as if the person they are speaking to is out in front of them rather than standing beside them.
 Eye focus may shift to different locations out in front to indicate a reader is looking between multiple individuals, but they may never actually physically look at each other.